Can LLMs Make (Personalized) Access Control Decisions?: Discussion

-\section{Limitations}
+\paragraph{Generic LLMs make reasonable access control decisions} LLMs agreed with the majority vote of users for \nodyn{75\%}--\nodyn{89\%} of our study tasks, demonstrating that a non-personalized LLM can take reasonable decisions for most common users based on its trained knowledge about the system and its apps, and its capability to parse scenario context.
+In clear cases, different models often aligned with the \baseline decision, correctly granting or denying permissions as expected.
+However, there is a gap for some models for \critical tasks, indicating a need to reinforce model behavior accordingly.
+Overall, LLMs still took safer decisions than the user majority.

+\paragraph{Personalized LLMs do not fit all users} The value of personalization depends heavily on the user: the overall improvement is modest (+2--5\%), but for users who can articulate clear preferences or hold extreme views, gains can exceed 50pp, while users whose statements contradict their behavior may actually see agreement decrease.
+In rare cases, personalization can introduce security violations: a customized LLM may grant access that both the \baseline and the generic model would deny, particularly when aligning with users who stated very permissive preferences.

+\paragraph{LLM decisions can be safer or preferred by users} We carefully analyzed disagreements between LLM and users with the assumption that the user's decision is not always the right one.
+When a personalized LLM disagrees with a user's initial choice, its explanation can be persuasive: around 49\% of users who initially made a different decision ultimately agreed with the LLM after reading its reasoning.
+This effect was particularly pronounced when the LLM recommended a more restrictive choice than the user, with around 60\% of users agreeing with it.
+This is practically important: safety and user acceptance seem to align---a conservative-leaning system reduces security violations while remaining acceptable to users.
+Overall, by combining agreement rates with feedback on disagreements and expected \baseline decisions, the LLM made ``correct'' choices between 79\% and 99\% of the time.

+\paragraph{LLMs can be configured to reduce access control decision burden} Confidence-based deferral further sharpens this picture: For GPT-4o, we observed that decision token probabilities correlated with the strength of user consensus and that agreement with individual user decisions increases with higher decision confidence.
+This provides a robust mechanism to decide whether to make an automated decision or defer to the user.
+For a security-focused system, setting a high confidence threshold for \texttt{allow} decisions and a moderate one for \texttt{deny} decisions can help to balance safety with utility: our personalized GPT-4o model would be able to autonomously handle \nodyn{64}\% of cases while making no security-relevant errors on our data.

+Together, our findings suggest a practical deployment strategy: a generic LLM handles clear-cut cases well, personalization benefits users with well-specified preferences, and confidence-based deferral gracefully manages uncertainty.
+Two complementary approaches to reach well-specified preferences seem like an interesting avenue for further investigation to us: iterative refinement, where the system incorporates user corrections over time, and simply asking users whether they want natural-language-based personalization---those who opt in are potentially more likely to hold strong, consistent views and to be able to express them clearly.

+\subsection{Limitations}

-Our study and its analysis provide valuable insights into the opportunities and challenges of using LLMs to make access control decisions, but they are also subject to several limitations that point to important directions for future work.
+Our work and its analysis provide valuable insights into the opportunities and challenges of using LLM-assisted access control, but they are also subject to several limitations that point to important directions for future work.